GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 {% capture text %}
 - Create a new project with dataset  `QLDDriverReviverStations.csv`  in OpenRefine
 - Name project  `QLDDriverReviverStationsClean`
+- Go to  `Site features`  column `Facet > Text Facet >` to see multiple values in a messy state.

 To split the values in  `Site features`  across multiple columns we need to standardise the content.
 - Go to  `Site features`  column
-- Identify missing values with  `Facet> Customised Facet > Facet by blank`
+- Firstly, identify missing values with  `Facet> Customised Facet > Facet by blank`, there are none but...

 It appears the original spreadsheet has *hard* returns inside the cells.
 Remove these with:

 - `Edit Cells> Common Transform  > Collapse consecutive whitespace`

-Now we want to perform a facet by splitting the values, but we need to clean the cells up first.
+We want to perform a facet by splitting the values, but we need to clean the cell values first.

 - Remove the  `“* “`  with  `Edit Cells > Transform`  and
-- GREL expression:  `value.replace("* ",";").replace(" *",";")`  to replace the whitespace around the  ` *`  with a common separator.
+- GREL expression:  `value.replace("* ",";").replace(" *",";")`  to replace the whitespace around the  ` *`  with a common separator.% endcapture %} {% include card.md header="Tidy the 'Site features' column" text=text %}

-There is still a bit more cleaning to do to remove whitespaces around the separator ` ;`  .
-The GREL expression won’t work with this as a separator unless it is represented consistently in each cell.
+The next step is to split the values so they can be moved to separate columns.
+There is a little more cleaning required to remove whitespaces around the separator ` ;`  .
+The GREL expression to split the values won’t work with this as a separator unless it is represented consistently in each cell.

 - Remove the  `“; “`  with  `Edit Cells > Transform` and
 - GREL expression:  `value.replace("; ",";").replace(" ;",";")`
 - `Facet > Custom text facet > using value.split(“;”)`  to see all value results.
-- These include  `play area`,  `table`,  `universal access toilet`  and  `water`.{% endcapture %} {% include card.md header="Tidy the 'Site features' column" text=text %}
+- These include  `play area`,  `table`,  `universal access toilet`  and  `water`.

-{% capture text %}
 - Click on first Facet result  `Play area` , with 11 results
 - Go to column  `Site features > Edit column> add column based on this column`
 - Type new column name  `Play area`